Use space to open navigation items

 This requirement also applies to security staff and promotional staff conducting tastings on the premises.

-The Liquor Regulation 2018 introduced an additional two compulsory courses for licensees and managers:
+The Liquor Regulation 2018 introduced an additional two courses for licensees and managers:

 1. Licensee training